Hoosiers, Ramsey bounce back with 38-3 blowout over UConn

 Not much changed in the second half.

 When Huskies quarterback Jeff Zergiotis tried to avoid a sack by flipping the ball away left-handed, Jones snatched it out of the air and returned it 44 yards to give the Hoosiers a 24-3 lead.

+“It was a freshman on the road for the first time, in a Big Ten place,” coach Randy Edsall said.
+“He got rattled a little bit early and never could get out of the funk that he got in there early in the first quarter.”

-Ramsey made it 31-3 with a 16-yard TD pass to Nick Westbrook for a 31-3 lead late in the third and exited after Stevie Scott closed out the scoring on a 6-yard TD run with 8:47 left.
+Ramsey added a 16-yard TD pass to Nick Westbrook for a 31-3 lead.

-Ramsey was 23 of 27 with 247 yards and one interception.
-Scott had 21 carries for 97 yards.

 THE TAKEAWAY

 UConn: The Huskies struggled mightily on offense.
 They ran 22 times for 51 yards.
-Zergiotis, a true freshman, was 14 of 28 with 90 yards and ran four times for minus-10 yards before being pulled in the fourth quarter of his first road game.
+Zergiotis was 14 of 28 with 90 yards before being pulled in the fourth quarter.
 UConn managed only nine first downs and 145 total yards.
-It wasn’t enough to keep the defense from wearing down — and they’ll need to play much better to snap the losing streak.
+It wasn’t enough to keep the defense from wearing down — and the Huskies need to play much better to snap the losing streak.

-Indiana: The Hoosiers’ last three games have been decided by 52, 41 and 35 points — and that’s not likely to continue when league play resumes next week.
-The win should give Indiana a confidence boost.
-More important, the nonconference sweep gets them halfway to becoming bowl-eligible.
+Indiana: The Hoosiers have won 17 of their last 18 nonconference games.
+Now it’s back to league play, where things become much tougher.
+But the win should give Indiana a boost of confidence — and leaves the Hoosiers three wins away from becoming bowl-eligible.

 CRONK INJURED

-Hoosiers left tackle Coy Cronk was carted off the field less than six minutes into the game with what appeared to be a serious lower right leg injury.
+Hoosiers left tackle Coy Cronk was carted off the field less than six minutes into the game with what appeared to be a serious right ankle injury.

-The fifth-year senior and team captain started all 40 games since arriving on campus — a streak that seems likely to end next Saturday.
+The senior and team captain started all 40 games since arriving on campus — a streak that seems likely to end next Saturday.

 He was hurt on Scott’s 5-yard run with 9:09 left in the first quarter.
 He stayed down, immediately removing his helmet before trainers put an air cast on the leg and then some teammates ran over to wish him well as he was lifted onto the golf cart.